zwotzie/raspberry-pi-heizung/README.md

 * don't forget to "chmod 755 heizung.py" so that the programm is executable

-To run the program as a "deamon", I decided to use supervisor http://supervisord.org.
+To run the program as a "daemon", I decided to use supervisor http://supervisord.org.
 The advantages are awesome:

 * supervisord will start the program automatically - also after reboot